Why do you need to read your gas meter?

 - Ignore any last figure that begins with 0.1.

-5. How do I read a dial gas meter?
+3. How to read a dial gas meter

 Dial meters look like small clocks, but the dials go around the clock in opposite directions.